Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 ## 2. Secure By Design

+# Application Security Design Guidelines

+1. **Security Considerations in Design:** Security MUST be strongly considered during the design phase.
+Wherever possible, security requirements SHOULD be addressed at the architectural level instead of the code layer.

+2. **Documented Security Architecture:** For applications with an ***assurance class >= [HIGH]***, a documented security architecture MUST describe relevant security aspects, security controls, and a threat model of the application.

+3. **Functional Requirements:** High-level application security objectives MUST be mapped to functional requirements.

+4. **Review of Security Decisions:** Decisions with severe security implications MUST be regularly questioned and discussed within the team.

 1. Security MUST be taken into account strongly during the design phase.
 Wherever possible, security requirements SHOULD be addressed on architecture instead of the code layer.

 2. For applications with ***assurance class >= [HIGH]***, a security architecture MUST be documented that describes relevant security aspects, security controls a threat model of the application.